Week 2: Wisdom and Compassion

 To whom should emptiness be taught? [t = 1:50:50]

-Verses 4 to 7 are also important, where we talk about who should be the recipient of this teaching, in other words to whom should emptiness be taught?
+Verses 4 to 7 are also important, as here we talk about who should be the recipient of this teaching, in other words to whom should emptiness be taught?
 There’s a lovely image in verse 4:

 [6:4] Even an ordinary being may, when hearing of emptiness,